dgis/emu48android/app/src/main/assets/ReadMe.txt

 You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.

 Note: some included files are not covered by the GPL; these include ROM image files (copyrighted by HP), KML files and faceplate images (copyrighted by their authors).
-The Eric's Real scripts ("real*.kml" and "real*.bmp") are embedded in this application with the kind permission of Eric Rechlin.
+The Eric's Real scripts ("real*.kml" and "real*.bmp/png") are embedded in this application with the kind permission of Eric Rechlin.